Is your child anxious about going back to school? How to tell and what to do

-Signs to watch out for
+How to tell if they're anxious: signs to watch out for

-A reluctance to go to school – perhaps even feigning illness to avoid it;
+a reluctance to go to school, perhaps even feigning illness to avoid it

-Avoiding talking about school and changing the subject if you mention it;
+avoiding talking about school and changing the subject if you mention it

-Not sleeping
+not sleeping

 Do they know their new schedule?